ceedee666/opensap_python_intro/exercises/week_1/1.3/exercise.md

-Write a Python program that ask the user to enter
+Write a Python program that asks the user to enter:

-- a name
+- A name
-- a start city
+- A start city
-- a destination city and
+- A destination city and
-- a means of transportation
+- A means of transportation

 The program should then print that the _name_ wants to travel from _start_ to _destination_ by _means of transportation_.